Bearded Dragon Behavior and Diseases

-The first and best way to tell if your dragon is healthy is how active and alert they are.
+- The first and best way to tell if your dragon is healthy is to observe how active and alert they are.
 They should keep their heads perked up and be alert and awake when someone walks by their tank.

-If you notice any of these signs or lack of alertness take your dragon to the vet as soon as possible.
+If you notice any danger signs or lack of alertness, take your dragon to the vet as soon as possible.

 - lack of energy